mlohajner/cinnamon_superview/README.md

 ## Why

-Cinnamon has always had the Overview, but it lives on its own, bound to its own key, disconnected from the menu you actually use to launch things.
+Cinnamon has always had the Overview, but it lives on its own (underused), bound to its own key, disconnected from the menu you actually use to launch things.
 This project ties the two together so opening the menu doubles as a quick visual overview of what you're already doing - closer to how GNOME's activities view works, but keeping Cinnamon's traditional menu.

 ## What you get

-- Super key / applet click → menu **and** overview open together
+- Super key → **toggles** menu **and** overview open together (click on menu in panel deliberately opens only the menu -assuming you want menu only)
-- Overview closes automatically in lockstep with the menu - no lingering overview, no manual dismissal
+- Overview closes automatically with the menu - no lingering overview, no manual dismissal
-- Toggleable - if you don't want the overview tagging along, turn it off in GSettings and the menu behaves exactly like before
+- Toggleable - if you don't want the overview tagging along, turn it off in GSettings and the menu behaves exactly like before, and customize if you want panel visible or not

 ## Compatibility